vijishmadhavan/SkinDeep/README.md

 Apdrawing dataset only has portrait head shots, For full body images I ran my previous ArtLine project and overlayed the output with the input image.

-ImageDraw.Draw was also used with forest green colour codes and placed randomly on zommed-in body images.
+ImageDraw.Draw was used with forest green colour codes and placed randomly on zommed-in body images.

 Photoshop was also used to create few realestic looking images.